3lc-ai/yolov5/utils/loggers/tlc/README.md

 ### Metrics Collection Only

 In some cases it is useful to collect metrics without doing any training, such as when pretrained weights already exist.
 This is possible by calling `val.py --task collect`.
+Provide any other arguments that you would normally use with `val.py` such as those for batch size, image size etc.

 ## 3LC Settings